January 10, 2023

 The number of steps involved in the chargeback process will vary based on different factors.
 Such as the card brand used, the processor platform the merchant is on, the type of chargeback, and if the chargeback is an initial dispute or second chargeback.

-Because different card brands have different rules on their chargeback process, merchant service providers can assist their merchants by providing them with accurate information from each card brand.
-Such as from the Mastercard and Visa chargeback guides.
+Because different card brands have different rules on their chargeback process, merchant service providers can assist their merchants by providing them with accurate information from each card brand, such as from the Mastercard and Visa chargeback guides.

 With that being said, here are the basic steps involved in the credit card chargeback process :